oatlog/oatlog/doc/extended_abstract/main.typ

 #TODO[]

 === Semi-naive without running all rules all the time.

-#NOTE[this is not implemented yet, right now all rules run at the same time]

 Given the previous definition of semi-naive evaluation, it's not obvious how to discard the *new* set before all rules have been run.